 Videos and online practices provide a wonderful outlet to learn asana, to learn some pranayama techniques and even perhaps to gain some awareness of yogic philosophy.
-The savvy yogis out there may even be able to bring these aspects together during a taped practice to have a truly quality time on their mat.
-However, I posit that there are significant things missing from distance learning.
+The savvy yogis out there may even be able to bring these aspects together during a recorded practice to have a truly quality time on their mat.
+However, there’s no substitute for in-person learning.

 How to Spot a Good Yoga Teacher

-In person, a good yoga teacher reads his/her students’ body architecture and apply principles of anatomy to give them the best practices.
+In person, a good yoga teacher reads his/her students’ body architecture and applies principles of anatomy to help them customize their practice.
 These teachers teach who is in front of them rather than sticking with a script of which asanas they wish to lead.
-They offer modifications based upon actions or information given by their students’ bodies or words.
-Good teachers can change a class plan on a dime to create one that works for all the people in the room.
-Scripted video classes do not have the options to change the sequence so students are left figuring out for themselves what to do or not to do.
+They offer modifications based upon information given by their students’ bodies or words.
+Competent teachers can change a class plan on a dime to create one that works for all the people in the room.

-Teachers who are there for their yoga students provide an environment that can finesse an arm balance and child’s pose in the same breath without letting anyone feel like they are less than the other yogis in the room.
-These teachers weave in themes of philosophy, wellness, seasons, poetry, humor and music to their asanas so that the practice becomes one of wholeness rather than just physicality.
-They also know to stick to strict instruction of asana if it is needed.
+Teachers who are there for their yoga students provide an environment that can finesse an arm balance and Balasana (Child’s Pose) in the same breath without letting anyone feel like they are “less than” the other yogis in the room.
 They can speak to those knowledgeable about yoga and beginners equally and together.

 Great yoga teachers create a space that is safe for exploration and growth.
-They know what asanas need modifications for what conditions, and if they do not are unafraid to admit their limitations.
+They know what asanas need modifications for what conditions, and are unafraid to admit their own limitations.
 They know to offer suggestions of therapists, counselors, massage therapists and the ilk and do not posit that they are these types of healers (unless of course they actually are).
 Such teachers put the wellness of their students at a premium.

-Perhaps what makes an in-person practice stand out most from those on video, recording or online is that yoga teachers are space holders for their students.
+Perhaps what makes an in-person practice stand out most is that yoga teachers are space holders for their students.
 They know the individuals in front of them and can witness changes in their energies, moods and bodies.
 They allow for growth, emotion and heart to be present for these students without imposing their own beliefs or stories upon them.
-They come to the mat clean and leave their own emotions outside the room so that the yogis in front of them have the space to explore their practices however they unfold.
+They come to the mat clean and leave their own emotions outside the room so that the yogis in front of them have the space to explore their own practices.

 But the best part of having a teacher you trust is that they know who you are.
-These teachers encourage you to enhance your strengths and to accept where you have weaknesses.
-They know what asanas your body craves and which you should avoid.
-They can suggest books, music and other teachers that would work for you.
+These teachers encourage you to enhance your strengths and to accept your body’s limitations.
+They know what asanas your body needs and which you should avoid.
+They can suggest books, music and other teachers that could enhance your practice.
 They are honest.
 They hold space for you when you want to go deeper in an individual session or laugh with you and your community of yogis.
-They are willing to let you go when the time is right for you to move on to another teacher.
-These teachers do not judge.
+They understand that the point of teaching is to provide a springboard for each individual to find their own yoga.